foundation/foundation-sites/docs/pages/prototyping-utilities.md

 <div class="primary callout">
 	<p>
-		Many Prototype classes use `!important` to ensure that these they aren't overriden by more specific selectors.
+		Many Prototype classes use `!important` to ensure that these they aren't overridden by more specific selectors.
 This framework conscientiously avoids using `!important` declarations.
 Please note that we have only inserted `!important` on those specific **CSS** properties which in no case should be overridden.
 	</p>
 </div>